saturnops/terraform-kubernetes-mongodb/README.md

 <br>
-This module is for deploying a highly available MongoDB cluster on Kubernetes using Helm charts.
-This module provides flexible configuration options to customize the MongoDB deployment such as setting the volume size, architecture, replica count, and more.
-It also includes options to enable MongoDB backups and restores, and to deploy MongoDB exporters for getting metrics in Grafana.
-Additionally, this module provides options to create a new namespace, and to configure recovery windows for AWS Secrets Manager, Azure key vault & GCP secrets manager.
-With this module, users can easily deploy a highly available MongoDB cluster on AWS EKS, AZure AKS & GCP GKE Kubernetes clusters with the flexibility to customize their configurations according to their needs.
+This module deploys a highly available MongoDB cluster on Kubernetes using Helm charts.
+It offers flexible configurations for volume size, architecture, replica count, backups, restores, and metrics export to Grafana. <br> <br> Users can create a new namespace and configure recovery windows for AWS Secrets Manager, Azure Key Vault, and GCP Secrets Manager.
+It supports deployment on AWS EKS, Azure AKS, and GCP GKE, allowing for easy and customizable MongoDB setups.

 ## Supported Versions: